crslade/crslade.github.io/_posts/2011-03-23-kynetx-app-store.md

 author: Christopher Slade
 description: Kynetx just launched an App Store to be able to find and manage all of your Kynetx apps.
 Instead of installing a bunch of different browser extension, you can now just install one.
 It will keep track of all of your Kynetx apps for you.
 tags:
-- Amazon
+- amazon
-- eBay
+- ebay
-- Craigslist
+- craigslist
-- Facebook
+- facebook
-- Kynetx
+- kynetx
-- Technology
+- technology
 modified_time: '2011-10-21T10:53:50.550-10:00'
 blogger_id: tag:blogger.com,1999:blog-2721499664417059501.post-4675772108772600181
 blogger_orig_url: https://www.christopherslade.com/2011/03/kynetx-app-store.html